- Sediment control aims to stop soils and other sediments from a building site washing into gutters, drains, and waterways.

 Off-site sediment traps

-Sediment barriers in front of roadside stormwater inlets are rarely effective and usually just result in the sediment being washed down the street into the nearest gully inlet.
+Sediment barriers in front of roadside stormwater inlets are rarely effective and usually only result in the sediment being washed down the street into the nearest gully inlet.

-Stabilise the site as soon as possible after construction, or while the last trades are finishing, to minimise the potential for ongoing soil erosion.
+To minimise the potential for ongoing soil erosion, stabilise the site as soon as possible after construction, or while the last trades are finishing.

-Mulch (straw or other material) can be used on open garden beds to protect soil and support plant growth.
+Mulch (straw, chip bark or other material) can be used on open garden beds to protect soil and support plant growth.
 Mulch spread to a depth of 75–100mm minimises soil and water loss and controls weed growth.
-It may be less suitable on steep sites and in high wind areas.
+Mulch may be less suitable on steep sites and in high-wind areas.

 Temporary, quick germinating grasses such as rye and oats can be used to stabilise soil until slower growing plants can be established.
 This method is only effective after the grass seeds have germinated and established a root structure.